binli2020/aws-bootcamp-cruddur-2023/journal/week1.md

     * Use `print` to find where it breaks
     * Use Debugger (i.e use `pdb` in Python)

-* Watching week 1 live YT video
+* Watched week 1 live YT video
   * `linuxserver.io`
     * A bunch of docker images
     * A reference for learning to write Dockerfiles